 He remembered it as a childhood summering spot from growing up in St. Paul.
 He already owned a St. Cloud hotel—in a city more than twice the size of White Bear—but the residents’ tight, demonstrative friendliness won him over.
 “There’s no way White Bear is a sleepy town,” he says.
 “When you ask people to do something, they help you.”

-Like that time the west-metro suburb vied to host the Governor’s Fishing Opener 10 years ago.
+Like that time the east-metro suburb vied to host the Governor’s Fishing Opener 10 years ago.
 “Everybody said, ‘You won’t get it,’” he recalls. “‘It always goes up north.’”
 Seven-hundred volunteers put on a picnic for 5,000, took state politicians fishing, and goosed up the city with fresh paint and flags.
 They got it.

 Today, the White Bear Lake Area Historical Society reminds residents how far they’ve come.
 They bus them to Prohibition-era speakeasies and gangster foxholes.
 Free events restore ties to Native American heritage and trace the rationing, relocated legacies of WWII.